FX31337/FX-Data-Generate-Action/README.md

 [![Telegram chat][tg-chat-image]][tg-chat-link]
 [![Edit][gitpod-image]][gitpod-link]

-This GitHub Action generates Forex historical data in CSV format.
+This GitHub Action generates dummy Forex historical data in CSV format.

-## Supported formats

-Supported formats:

-- CSV
+By default it generates the file in CSV format.

-To convert CSV file into different formats, use [FX-Data-Convert-Action](https://github.com/FX31337/FX-Data-Convert-Action) action.
+To convert CSV file to different formats, use [FX-Data-Convert-Action](https://github.com/FX31337/FX-Data-Convert-Action) action.

 ## File Inputs